AbdurahmonML/Titanic/README.md

 - Preprocessing
 - Training
 - Testing
+- Tuning hyperparameters
 - Comparing models

 #### Result:
-For this problem Random Forest performs best.
+For this problem Random Forest performs best with accuracy of 83.2% on test set.